 Has Lionel Messi ever scored an Olimpico?
 Watch Inter Miami captain just come agonizingly close again vs. Nashville SC

-© Getty ImagesLionel Messi #10 of Inter Miami CF warms up
+© Getty ImagesLionel Messi playing for Inter Miami CF.

 Even after rewriting the record books time and again, Lionel Messi continues to chase soccer’s rarest moments.
 On Friday night, playing for Inter Miami, the 38-year-old maestro once again proved that even legends can still surprise.
 Messi led the club to a 3-1 playoff victory over Nashville SC, scoring twice and assisting another, yet it was the goal he didn’t score that captured the imagination of millions.